Most authors have one key message interwoven

 Foundation Stones (topical) (Amazon.com)

 This booklet builds a solid foundation with key building blocks.
 I wrote these in a “blog” length format for easy digestion.
 Ideally, build these in the first months of our Christian jo6urney so it’s pointed in the right direction.
 If you are an older Christian, this is a nice “tune-up,” returning periodically to solidify our foundation.

 This meditative guide through Jesus’ “last words” in John 15 is a go-to when I struggle.
 The life-releasing picture of the Vine and the branches touch on our amazing connectedness with the Father and Son.
 What a glimpse into how to thrive spiritually, for both new and for mature Christians.

 Times of Refreshing (topical)

 God’s Family deserves healthy nourishment.
-This stimulate our spiritual growth aimed at each of our spiritual developmental levels on this lifelong adventure of faith.
-This short booklet uses the Gospels to focus on two basic concepts, abundance & forgiveness from connecting with the Father and Son.
+This stimulates our spiritual growth aimed at each of our spiritual developmental levels on this lifelong adventure of faith.
+This short booklet uses the Gospels to focus on two basic concepts, abundance & forgiveness through connecting with the Father and Son.